damycra/dj_secret_settings/README.md

 I tend to put all the secret settings for an environment in a single secret as a JSON document, for cost and convenience.
 You can also put non-secret settings in the same document or install them as environment variables as you prefer.

+** I have no affiliation with Google, Amazon or any other cloud computing provider! **

 ## Installation

     pip install dj_secret_settings